aws/karpenter-provider-aws/website/content/en/preview/tasks/deprovisioning.md

 ## Disabling Deprovisioning

-Nodes may opted out of deprovisioning using an annotation.
+Nodes can be opted out of deprovisioning using an annotation.

 ### Supported Annotations